 You don’t need fancy image editing software, you just need to take a screenshot using the steps below.

-- Select what type of screenshot you want from the Mode menu.
-When you click the ‘Mode’ button on the Snipping Tool you will get a drop-down menu that lets you select various different types from screenshots, from full-screen to just a selected portion.
+2. Select what type of screenshot you want from the Mode menu.
+Click the ‘Mode’ button on the Snipping Tool to open a drop-down menu and select from the various different types of screenshots, from full-screen to just a selected portion.

-- Click new.
+3. Click New.
 This will take your screenshot, or if you’ve opted to just capture a highlight position of the screen will allow you to select a part of the screen using a simple box tool.

-- Edit image.
+4. Click Edit to adjust the image.
 The editing options on the Snipping Tool are pretty straightforward and will allow you to add virtual pen marks to the image, and you can even export the image to Paint 3D if you want more editing tools.